Cap de Formentor cycling route: the best ride on Mallorca?

 Café stops

-If you need a break before the lighthouse, the coffee at the Cap Formentor beach café is meant to be good and has a terrace with views around the bay of Pollença.
+If you need a break before the lighthouse, the coffee at the Cap Formentor beach café is meant to be good.
+This has a terrace, offering views around the bay of Pollença.

 For other ideas, check out our post on Mallorca’s best cafés.
 And, if you’re travelling out of season, bear in mind that the refreshment stops mentioned here might be closed.

-- Formentor beach, which is gorgeous: a forest backdrop, mountain views, crystal clear turquoise water and a decent (if narrow) stretch of fine white sand.
-It could make a good spot for any non-cyclists in your party to hang out.
-Note there is a charge to park.
-There are several restaurants on the beach as well as a well-known hotel.
+• Formentor beach, which is gorgeous: a forest backdrop, mountain views, crystal clear turquoise water and a decent (if narrow) stretch of fine white sand.
+It could make a good spot for any non-cyclists in your party to hang out, but do note there is a charge for parking.
+There are several restaurants on the beach, in addition to a well-known hotel.

-- Cala Figuera beach: it is lovely but pretty inaccessible as it’s a scramble down to get to it.
-Not the easiest in cleats and with a bike…
+• Cala Figuera beach: it is lovely, but pretty inaccessible as it involves scrambling down to get to it.
+Not the easiest in cleats and with a bike in tow…

 Accommodation